 - As you probably know, cake batter is much “wetter” than bread dough.
 When you look in your bread machine, you will not see a ball of dough rolling around (when the machine is mixing & kneading).
 Rather, you will see the much more soupy batter being mixed in the bread machine (and there will not be a ball of dough).

 - This recipe uses only baking powder.
 Do not add baking soda.
 They are not the same.
-Baking soda is more powerful than baking powder but it needs to be activated by a slightly acidic ingredient (i.e. brown sugar, sour cream. vinegar, etc.) which this recipe lacks.
+Baking soda is more powerful than baking powder but it needs to be activated by a slightly acidic ingredient (e.g. brown sugar, sour cream. vinegar, etc.) which this recipe lacks.

 - You may get some small “bubbles” on the top of the pound cake batter.
 Unfortunately, bread machines tend to overmix quick breads & cakes (as most bread machines do not allow you to change mixing speeds & times).
 Therefore, if you do not like these small bubble holes on your finished pound cake, you can hide them with confectioners sugar, whipped cream, etc.

-- Optional – Confectioners sugar is a great way to hide any cake “flaws” (i.e. the top of the cake is wrinkled or you damaged the top when you removed the cake from the bread pan).
+- Optional – Confectioners sugar is a great way to hide any cake “flaws” (e.g. the top of the cake is wrinkled or you damaged the top when you removed the cake from the bread pan).
 Add the powdered confectioners sugar to the top of the bread maker cake after the cake has completely cooled.

 - Use a powdered sugar sifter if you want a smaller & finer sugar powder topping (without any large sugar lumps).
 The mesh of the sifter helps to “strain” out any large clumps and thus you get a more even coating of powdered confectioners sugar.